AltSwitch Trading 50.3% Lower Over Last 7 Days (ALTS)

 AltSwitch Token Profile

-AltSwitch’s launch date was January 18th, 2022.
+AltSwitch’s genesis date was January 18th, 2022.
 AltSwitch’s total supply is 545,000,000 tokens and its circulating supply is 520,000,000 tokens.
+AltSwitch’s official Twitter account is @altswitchglobal and its Facebook page is accessible here.
 The Reddit community for AltSwitch is https://reddit.com/r/altswitchglobal/ and the currency’s Github account can be viewed here.
-AltSwitch’s official Twitter account is @altswitchglobal and its Facebook page is accessible here.
-AltSwitch’s official website is altswitch.io.
+The official website for AltSwitch is altswitch.io.

 Buying and Selling AltSwitch

-It is usually not presently possible to purchase alternative cryptocurrencies such as AltSwitch directly using US dollars.
-Investors seeking to acquire AltSwitch should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AltSwitch using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as AltSwitch directly using U.S. dollars.
+Investors seeking to acquire AltSwitch should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy AltSwitch using one of the exchanges listed above.

 Receive News & Updates for AltSwitch Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AltSwitch and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.